MMStar-Benchmark/MMStar/eval/README.md

 This pipeline is designed to evaluate the accuracy of various LLMs and LVLMs on our MMStar benchmark, along with measuring LVLMs' multi-modal gain and multi-modal leakage.

 We take evaluating LLaVA-Next-34B as an example.

-You can evaluate LLaVA-Next with accessing images as follows:
+(1) You can evaluate LLaVA-Next with accessing images and obtain $S_v$ as follows:

 ```bash
 bash scripts/run.sh